 All pool circulations have a timer in them, so that the pump will turn on and off at present times, with the exception of manually operated spa jets.
 Some brand new homes have programmed automation systems, or a set of circuit breakers at the equipment pad or at the house service panel.
 With all these parts, Affinity Pools always recommends that you hire us to identify and cure the problem.

 Does Your Pool Not Circulate?

 This may be the result of a tight fitting going into the inlet of the pool pump, which causes the pump to pull in air and to lose the ability to prime.
 If the water gets too low and the pump runs without water causing it to steam the water, the pump is at too high of a temperature.
-Of course, the filter may skew the suction lines, but this is just another reason why you should see a professional and diagnose the problem.
+Of course, the filter may skew the suction lines, but this is just another reason why you should hire a professional like Affinity Pools and diagnose the problem.